-If you are hospitalized, you must call the Plan at 1-888-333-4742 within 48 hours, or as soon as you can.
+1-844-442-7324 within 48 hours or as soon as you can.
 This telephone number can also be found on your ID card.
-If notice of hospitalization is given to the Plan or PCP by an attending emergency physician, no further notice is required.
+If notice of hospitalization is given to the Plan by an attending emergency physician no further notice is required.
+See the Glossary for additional information on Medical Emergency Services.